robchendev/FRET/README.md

 * **wRankPermaStreak**<br>Permanent "trophy" weekly submission rank streak threshold

 ### Secrets
-F.R.E.T. uses MongooseJS to store it's data in MongoDB as a JSON schema.
+FRET uses MongooseJS to store it's data in MongoDB as a JSON schema.
 You only need to provide a `secrets.json` (described below) your MongoDB database connection string to use the database, given that you've made one for free already.
 This code uses two tokens, "Token" and "Mongo", as described in `secrets-example.json`.
 Create a copy of this file and name it `secrets.json`, then, edit the fields:

 * **Token**<br>The token your applications bot will be using to sign into Discord.
 * **Mongo**<br>The string used to connect to your MongoDB database.